papamobi/minqlx/README.md

 earlier and then do `sudo apt-get update` again to make sure you don't install any other `stretch` packages unintentionally later.

-- Now you should get Redis and Git, which will be used by minqlx's plugins:
+- Now you should get Redis, Git and build utils which will be used by minqlx's plugins and for compiling minqlx:

 ```
-sudo apt-get -y install redis-server git
+sudo apt-get -y install redis-server git build-essential
 ```

 - Clone this repository and compile minqlx